-I recently got an interesting email from a young girl who was brought up in a family where cross-stitching was passed on from mother to daughter as a tradition.
-It has really gotten my attention and so I decided to contact her to find out more.
+I got an interesting email from someone brought up in a family where cross stitching was passed on from mother to daughter.
+I decided to contact her to find out more.

-Mina, a 29 year old woman from Serbia, agreed to do an interview with me and tell me her story about how important cross-stitching was to her and her childhood.
-So there you go!
+Mina, a 29 year old woman from Serbia, agreed to do an interview and share her story.

-Hi Mina!
-Thank you for doing this interview!
-Like you said in your email, for you, cross-stitching is more than a hobby.
-Can you tell us more about your first memories and relationship with cross-stitching?
-Who taught you how to cross-stitch?
+For you, cross-stitching is more than a hobby.
+Can you tell us more about your first memories and relationship with cross stitching?
+Who taught you how to cross stitch?

 First of all, thank you for inviting me for the interview.
-I was very pleased to bump into your website since I didn’t imagine people outside the Balkans being familiar with all the “rural” things we practice.
+I was very pleased to bump into your website since I didn’t imagine people outside the Balkans were familiar with all the ‘rural’ things we practice.
 I am glad it’s not the case!
-In my family, and in my great country, young girls learned cross-stitching, knitting, sewing and all the other arts and crafts that a young proper girl should know.
+In my family, and in my country, young girls learn cross stitching, knitting, sewing and all the other arts and crafts that a young proper girl should know.
 So, my grandmother was raised in a very traditional family, where all the girls – she had two sisters – learned arts and crafts.
 It was more like work than a hobby at times.
-When my mother was a girl, my grandmother taught her how to cross-stitch.
+When my mother was a girl, my grandmother taught her how to cross stitch.
 When I was a girl, she taught me.
 And so the tradition lived on.

 Yes I would say so.
 In the old days, girls had to be familiar with all the house chores since they didn’t work or provide for the family.
 That was the men’s job back in the days.
-Because of that, girls learned how to cross-stitch in order to keep themselves busy, so they could be “valued” for her knowledge and get a better marital opportunity!
+Because of that, girls learned how to cross stitch in order to keep themselves busy, so they could be ‘valued’ for their knowledge and get a better marital opportunity!
 I am sure many will disagree with me, I’m not really an expert in traditions and old customs in Serbia.
-But I believe cross-stitching had a really important role in the identity of girls and young women in my country until very recently.
-Nowadays, it’s more of a hobby for most of the population, but there are still places, especially in rural areas where cross-stitching still is a part of the tradition.
+But I believe cross stitching had a really important role in the identity of girls and young women in my country until very recently.
+Nowadays, it’s more of a hobby for most of the population, but there are still places, especially in rural areas, where cross stitching still is a part of the tradition.

 You are very sentimental when you talk about that or am I wrong?